 5.11 Category B: Compliance with PCB Regulations

 This Control Action consists of requiring stricter accountability for compliance with existing rules.
-Potential activities include enforcement of existing TSCA rules to ensure imported and manufactured products are complying with allowable PCB levels, and enforcement of rules related to oil burning.
+Potential activities include enforcement of existing TSCA rules to ensure imported and manufactured products are complying with allowable PCB levels, and enforcement of rules related to used oil burning.

 5.11.1 Existing Actions

-The SRRTTF and individual members have had continuing engagement with State and federal agencies providing comments related to draft NPDES permits (e.g. the recent general hatchery permit), Clean Water Act compliance activities, and waterbody assessments such as 303(d) lists.
+The Task Force and individual members have had continuing engagement with State and federal agencies providing comments related to draft NPDES permits (e.g. the recent general hatchery permit), Clean Water Act compliance activities, and waterbody assessments such as 303(d) lists.

 5.11.2 New Actions

 Ecology’s Environmental Assessment Program (Ecology, 2016b) is currently undertaking a study that will provide information on atmospheric transport of PCBs.
-The Task Force will review results of this study when it becomes available to assess the need for regulatory control of oil burning.
+The Task Force will review results of this study when it becomes available to assess the need for regulatory control of used oil burning.

-5.11.3 Schedule and Monitoring Program

-Specific milestones, timelines and effectiveness metrics are listed in Table 10 for the Control Action Compliance with PCB Regulations.
-The first milestone consists of maintaining existing activity in terms of providing comments on recurring regulatory issues.
-Comments will be provided on an ongoing as-needed basis, and assessed as part of the Implementation Review report.
-The second milestone consists of review of the Ecology atmospheric transport study, and a determination made regarding the need for more regulatory control of oil burning.
-Should oil burning be identified as a significant contributor of PCBs, the final milestone consists of a measurable change in regulatory control over this practice.

-Table 11.
-Milestones, Timelines and Effectiveness Metrics for Compliance with PCB Regulations